Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/index.md

         break;

 `SendLocal(object message)` is a method that is available on the `IEndpointInstance` interface, as we are using here, and also on the `IMessageHandlerContext` interface, which we saw when we were defining our message handler.
-The *Local* part means that we are not sending to an external endpoint, so we intend to handle the message in the same endpoint that sent it.
+The *Local* part means that we are not sending to an external endpoint (in a different process) so we intend to handle the message in the same endpoint that sent it.
 Using `SendLocal()`, we don't have to specify any mappings to tell the message where to go.

 Because `SendLocal()` returns a `Task`, we need to be sure to `await` it properly.